microsoft/PowerToys/README.md

 ### 0.62 - August 2022 Update

-This is a lighter release, with a shorter development cycle and focused on stability and improvements.
+In this release, we focused on releasing three new PowerToys.

 **Highlights**